 If you already have a Session file saved, load it using Load Session, or by dragging and dropping.
-Session files are cross-compatible between the Deep Learning Trainer and Post Processor.
+Session files are cross-compatible between the AI Session Processor and Session Processor.

 Drag and drop reference images to “Reference Images” panel to add.

 Drag and drop B/W tracings to “B/W Images” panel to add as Layer.
 Name Layer when prompted and click “OK”.